Hanseatic Higher Regional Court

 The parties are disputing the validity of a temporary injunction issued successively by the Chamber on October 12, 2017 and by the Senate on November 8, 2017 (case no. 7 W 123/17) and confirmed by the Hamburg Regional Court in the contested ruling of March 21, 2018.

-In these press injunction proceedings, the applicant is seeking an injunction against the defendants due to a text report entitled “E” in the issue of the magazine “D” from 24/25 August 2017.
-This is published by the publishing house of the defendant 1); the defendants 2) and 3) are the authors of the article in dispute (Annex ASt 2).
+In these press injunction proceedings, the applicant is seeking an injunction against the defendants due to a text report entitled “E” in the issue of the magazine “D” dated 24/25 August 2017.
+This is published by the publishing house of respondent 1); respondents 2) and 3) are the authors of the article in dispute (Annex ASt 2).
 The applicant is the group holding company of the A Group … On September 20, 2017, the applicant sent the defendants a warning letter due to this reporting (Annex ASt 3).
 The parties have already disputed at first instance with regard to some points as to whether and to what extent this warning was sufficient.
-As the warning was unsuccessful, the applicant filed an application for an interim injunction with the Hamburg Regional Court on September 27/28, 2017.
-With regard to the prohibition originally sought under I.5. the applicant withdrew this application on October 9, 2017.
-The applications for items I.3. and I.4. were modified in the same pleading.
-In a written submission dated 11.10.2017, the applicant modified the application under I.4. was modified again.
-The parties have already argued in the first instance about the legal conclusions to be drawn from these modifications, in particular whether the respective subject matter of the dispute – also compared to the warning – has been changed as a result.
+As the warning was unsuccessful, the applicant filed an application for an interim injunction with the Hamburg Regional Court on 27/28 September 2017.
+With regard to the prohibition originally sought under Section I.5, the applicant withdrew this application on October 9, 2017.
+It modified the applications for items I.3. and I.4. in the same pleading.
+In a statement dated 11.10.2017, the applicant again modified the application under I.4.
+The parties have already argued at first instance about the legal conclusions to be drawn from these modifications, in particular whether the respective subject matter of the dispute – also compared to the warning – has been changed as a result.

-On October 19, 2017, the Regional Court issued an interim injunction granting this application only in part.
-With this order, the defendants were prohibited from using the website under penalty of the legally stipulated administrative remedies (Section I. of the preliminary injunction dated October 19, 2017):
+On October 19, 2017, the regional court issued a temporary injunction granting this application only in part.
+With this order, the defendants were prohibited from doing so under penalty of the statutory administrative remedies (Item I of the interim injunction dated October 19, 2017):

 1. (…)